 Prusik Knots > Different Types Explained

-Prusik Knots > Different Types Explained A prusik (also known as a friction hitch) is a short piece of cord which can be wrapped around your climbing rope to add friction.
-They can slide up…
+Prusik Knots: Different Types Explained A prusik (also known as a friction hitch) is a short piece of cord which can be wrapped around your climbing rope to add friction.
+They can slide up and…

-Prusik Knots > Different Types Explained A prusik (also known as a friction hitch) is a short piece of cord which can be wrapped around your climbing rope to add friction.
-They can slide up…
+Prusik Knots: Different Types Explained A prusik (also known as a friction hitch) is a short piece of cord which can be wrapped around your climbing rope to add friction.
+They can slide up and…

-Advanced Trad Anchors > The Equalizing Figure-8 In Trad Climbing Basics, we described methods of building an equalized anchor without the use of slings or a cordelette – great if you’ve used them all during…
+Advanced Trad Anchors: The Equalizing Figure-8 In Trad Climbing Basics, we described methods of building an equalized anchor without the use of slings or a cordelette – great if you’ve used them all during the…

-The Mule Overhand Knot > How To Tie-Off a Belay Device When belaying with a standard belay device, you obviously can’t let go of the rope.
-But sometimes it’s really useful to have both hands…
+The Mule Overhand Knot: How to Tie-Off a Belay Device When belaying with a standard belay device, you obviously can’t let go of the rope.
+But sometimes it’s really useful to have both hands free….

 Extendable Quickdraws Extendable quickdraws (or alpine draws) are usually made from a 60cm sling and two snap gate carabiners.
 They can be used either as a short draw or fully extended, meaning it’s quick and…

-The Garda Hitch (Alpine Clutch) The garda hitch uses two parallel carabiners to create a system where a loaded rope can move in one direction but not the other.
-Uses:– As a ratchet pulley for…
+Rock Climbing Knots: The Garda Hitch (Alpine Clutch) The garda hitch uses two parallel carabiners to create a system where a loaded rope can move in one direction but not the other.
+Uses:– As an…

-The Water (Tape) Knot The water (tape) knot is useful for joining flat or tubular webbing of equal width.
-How To Tie the Water Knot Step 1Tie a loose overhand knot near one end of…
+Rock Climbing Knots: The Water (Tape) Knot The water (tape) knot is useful for joining flat or tubular webbing of equal width.
+How to Tie the Water Knot Step 1Tie a loose overhand knot near…

-The Slip Knot The slip knot is useful for tying off pitons, tree stumps or other poor gear in order to reduce leverage.
-How To Tie a Slip Knot Step 1Form a loop in a…
+Rock Climbing Knots: The Slip Knot The slip knot is useful for tying off pitons, tree stumps or other poor gear in order to reduce leverage.
+How to Tie a Slip Knot Step 1Form a…

-The Double Bowline The double bowline is commonly used to secure the end of a rope around a large object such as a tree.
-It can also be used to tie the rope into your…
+Rock Climbing Knots: The Double Bowline The double bowline is commonly used to secure the end of a rope around a large object such as a tree.
+It can also be used to tie the…

 This article explains different ways to tie an alpine butterfly knot and how to use the alpine butterfly in different rock climbing situations.

-The Double Fisherman’s Bend The double fisherman’s bend is used to tie two ends of equal diameter cord together to make a prusik or cordelette.
-It can also be used as an alternative to the…
+Rock Climbing Knots: The Double Fisherman’s Bend The double fisherman’s bend is used to tie two ends of equal diameter cord together to make a prusik or cordelette.
+It can also be used as an…

-The Girth Hitch The girth hitch (Larksfoot) is used for:– Attaching slings to your belay loop– Attaching slings together Step 1Feed a sling through your belay loop.
-Step 2Put one end of the sling through…
+Rock Climbing Knots: The Girth Hitch The Girth Hitch (sometimes called Larks Foot) is used for:– Attaching slings to your belay loop– Attaching slings together How to Tie a Girth Hitch Step 1Feed a sling…

-The Clovehitch The clovehitch is a useful knot for attaching the middle of the rope to an anchor, among many other things.
-They can take a significant load without slipping and are super easy to…
+Rock Climbing Knots: The Clovehitch The clovehitch is a useful knot for attaching the middle of the rope to an anchor, among many other things.
+They can take a significant load without slipping and are…

-The Overhand Knot The overhand knot is useful for:– Joining ropes for abseiling (rappelling)– Creating a master point in a cordelette or sling How to Tie the Overhand Knot Step 1Clip the sling to both…
+Rock Climbing Knots: The Overhand Knot The overhand knot is useful for:– Joining ropes for abseiling (rappelling)– Creating a master point in a cordelette or sling How to Tie the Overhand Knot Step 1Clip the…

-Figure-8 on a Bight The figure-8 on a bight is used for:– Attaching the rope to a belay anchor– Creating a master point in a cordelette or sling– Attaching yourself to the rope when cleaning…
+Rock Climbing Knots: Figure-8 on a Bight The figure-8 on a bight is used for:– Attaching the rope to a belay anchor– Creating a master point in a cordelette or sling– Attaching yourself to the…

 The Figure-8: How to Tie In to a Climbing Rope Unless you are bouldering, you’ll need to tie the end of the rope to your harness before you climb.
 The best way to do this…